lastlink/docs-1/05-custom-uis/03-ui-options.md

 }
 ```

-Now let's add a new option for our new Text Area characters limitation UI.
+Now let's add a new option for our Text Area characters limitation UI:
 ```js
 var Component = UIComponent.extend({
     id: 'textlimit',